Animal sacrifice: Hinduism

 Practices of Hindu animal sacrifice are mostly associated with Shaktism, Shaiva Agamas and in currents of folk Hinduism called Kulamarga strongly rooted in local tribal traditions.
 Animal sacrifices were carried out in ancient times in India.
-Some later minor Puranas forbid animal sacrifice though the upapurana, Kalika Purana, describes it in detail.
+Most Puranas and other scriptures forbid animal sacrifice though the upapurana, Kalika Purana, describes it in detail.

-Shaktism Traditions
+Shaktism traditions

 Animal sacrifices are performed mainly at temples following the Shakti school of Hinduism where the female nature of Brahman is worshipped in the form of Kali and Durga.
 These traditions are followed in parts of eastern states of India at Hindu temples in Assam and West Bengal India and Nepal where goats, chickens and sometimes water buffalos are sacrificed.

 Animal sacrifice is a part of Durga puja celebrations during the Navratri in eastern states of India.
 The goddess is offered sacrificial animal in this ritual in the belief that it stimulates her violent vengeance against the buffalo demon.
 According to Christopher Fuller, the animal sacrifice practice is rare among Hindus during Navratri, or at other times, outside the Shaktism tradition found in the eastern Indian states of West Bengal, Odisha and Assam.
 Further, even in these states, the festival season is one where significant animal sacrifices are observed.
 In some Shakta Hindu communities, the slaying of buffalo demon and victory of Durga is observed with a symbolic sacrifice instead of animal sacrifice.

 Animal sacrifice en masse occurs during the three-day-long Gadhimai festival in Nepal.
 In 2009 it was speculated that more than 250,000 animals were killed while 5 million devotees attended the festival.
 However, this practise was later banned in 2015.

-Rajput Traditions
+Rajput traditions

-The Rajput of Rajasthan worship their weapons and horses on Navratri, and formerly offered a sacrifice of a goat to a goddess revered as Kuldevi – a practice that continues in some places.
+The Rajputs of Rajasthan worship their weapons and horses on Navaratri, and formerly offered a sacrifice of a goat to a goddess revered as kuladevi – a practice that continues in some places.
 The ritual requires slaying of the animal with a single stroke.
 In the past this ritual was considered a rite of passage into manhood and readiness as a warrior.
-The Kuldevi among these Rajput communities is a warrior-pativrata guardian goddess, with local legends tracing reverence for her during Rajput-Muslim wars.
+The kuladevi among these Rajput communities is a warrior-pativrata guardian goddess, with local legends tracing reverence for her during Rajput-Muslim wars.